 Majestic stone carvings and crosses from this outpost of early Christianity dignify several of the islands, most notably Iona.
 But these are modern architecture compared to the Dun Carloway broch of Lewis, some two thousand years old, and the Callanish standing stones, weighing in at some four and a half millennia, roughly contemporary with the Great Pyramid of Giza.
 The castles studded across the islands are relative newcomers, built by various clan chiefs – including the Lords of the Isles, who ruled the whole of the Hebrides and some of the mainland in the 14th and 15th centuries.

 Islay and Jura

 The largest of Scotland’s islands is also one of its most spectacular.
-An ethereal light squeezes through the clouds and bathes a rugged splendour that reaches sublime levels with the Cuillin Hills, which thrust skywards in the south.
+An ethereal light squeezes through the clouds and bathes a rugged splendour that reaches sublime levels with the Cuillin Hills.
 Skye is a spot for everyone, with walkers plotting their assaults on a dozen major hills, sea-kayakers exploring coves and coast, and less energetic visitors cruising the island’s castles or sheltering from the drizzle in some of the inviting Skye watering holes.
-While crofting still goes on, Skye is very diverse; some residents these days are stockbrokers and designers working from home off quality internet connections.

 The Outer Hebrides